codesandtags/go-examples/README.md

-# go-examples
+# Go Examples

-This repo contains a couple of examples using Go
+Many of these examples are based on the [Go complete developers Udemy Course](https://www.udemy.com/course/go-the-complete-developers-guide).